Boosting Gesture Recognition with an Automatic Gesture Annotation Framework: Problem Formulation

 This section formulates gesture annotation and gesture recognition and discusses their difference.
 We also explain why simply using a conventional gesture recognition model does not suit data annotation and why an annotation model is necessary.

-It is important to clarify that when referring to gesture recognition, we specifically focus on real-time gesture recognition.
-In this context, real-time gesture recognition involves identifying gestures within a realistic sequence that includes multiple gesture classes as well as background activities (\textit{no gestures}), commonly observed in a sensor stream.
+It is important to clarify that when referring to gesture recognition, we specifically focus on \textit{real-time} gesture recognition.
+In this context, \textit{real-time} gesture recognition involves identifying gestures within a realistic sequence that includes multiple gesture classes as well as background activities (non-gestures), commonly observed in a sensor stream.

-To achieve real-time gesture recognition, a typical approach is to utilize a sliding-window-based technique.
+To achieve \textit{real-time} gesture recognition, a typical approach is to utilize a sliding-window-based technique.
 At each sliding step, a window is fed into the model, producing class-conditional probabilities.
 The predicted gesture class within the window is determined by taking the maximum value from the probabilities.
 However, the conventional real-time gesture recognition model is not well-suited for data annotation, particularly for gesture nucleus localization.
 Post-processing techniques need to be employed to localize the gesture nucleus.
 However, these post-processing steps often rely on heuristic methods (e.g.,~\cite{Shen2022Gesture}), which may be susceptible to variations in gestures and contextual differences.

 Furthermore, although both gesture annotation and real-time gesture recognition aim for accurate gesture classification, they have different objectives.
 While real-time gesture recognition models prioritize detecting gestures as quickly as possible, gesture annotation additionally focuses on identifying the nucleus of the gesture as accurately as possible.

 In contrast, an annotation model can incorporate gesture nucleus localization as an inherent training objective since it does not need to optimize for recognition latency.
 This enables better architectural design choices to improve the performance of the annotation task.